Questions You Need to Ask Before Loft Conversion

 - Make partitioned internal space

-- For creation of internal wall, board up your existing structure ensuring insulation
+- For the creation of an internal wall, board up your existing structure ensuring insulation

 - Build your new staircase